UiPath/orchestrator-powershell/README.md

 Use `Get-UiPathAuthToken ... -TenantName <tenantName>` for multi-tenant Orchetsrator deployments.
 Use `Get-UiPathAuthToken ... -OrganizationUnit <OUName>` for Orchetsrator deployments with OrganizationUnits enabled.

+If you don't specify any argument, the authentication will be an interactive authentication with the UiPath Cloud service.

 ```PowerShell
 PS C:\> Get-UiPathRobot | Format-Table